Ejlif Krogager

-Ejlif Egon Richard Søndergaard Krogager (5 February 1910 – 7 January 1992) was a Danish pastor and entrepreneur, who founded Nordisk Bustrafik in 1951.
+Ejlif Egon Richard Søndergaard Krogager (5 February 1910 – 7 January 1992) was a Danish pastor and entrepreneur, who founded the travel agency Nordisk Bustrafik in 1951 which evolved into the multi-national company Tjæreborg Rejser.

 During the Second World War he was active in the Danish resistance movement.

+Business career

-After the war he entered the tourism business by founding Nordisk Bustrafik in 1951, offering affordable bus trips for Danish tourists.
+After the war, Krogager entered the tourism business by founding Nordisk Bustrafik in 1951, offering affordable bus trips for Danish tourists.
 The business developed into Tjæreborg Rejser, which started a German subsidiary in 1973, becoming the fourth largest travel agency in that country within 3 years.
 In 1962 he and Jørgen Størling founded Sterling Airways, which offered charter flights from Billund.

+On the Spanish island of Lanzarote, Krogager bought an existing but unfinished development in 1978 for its housing capacity.
+But together with Danish cycling champion Willy Beckmann he developed the idea of a resort for active holidays.
+The resort opened, as one of few on Lanzarote at the time, on 22 June 1983 as Club La Santa offering sports facilities for active holiday goers.

-In 1968 Sterling Airways was bought out of Tjæreborg Group.
-Tjæreborg Rejser was sold to Janni Spies, owner of another Danish travel agency, on 3 January 1989.
+In 1988 Sterling Airways was bought out of Tjæreborg Group.
+Tjæreborg Rejser was sold to Janni Spies, owner of Danish travel agency Spies, on 3 January 1989.
 The German subsidiary had already been sold eight years before.
+Club La Santa, however, was not part of these transactions and is still controlled and operated by the Krogager family.

+In the Media

+Krogager was interviewed by 60 Minutes for the broadcast on May 12, 1970.